aishwarya79/FriendsManagement/README.md

 #### Database
 The application uses a **_Postgres_** Database to stores all the registered users and their relationships.
 Below tables are used by the application :
 - **USERS**
-Stores all the users' details  of Friends Management app, user id being the unique idetifier
+Stores all the users' details  of Friends Management app, user id being the unique identifier
 - **FRIENDSHIP**
-Stores the ids of users who are added as friends
+Stores the ids of users who are added as friends.
 Has a foreign key relationship with *USERS* table
 - **SUBSCRIPTION**
-Stores the subscriber and subscribed user ids
+Stores the subscriber and subscribed user ids.
 Has a foreign key relationship with *USERS* table
 - **BLOCKED_USERS**
-Stores the requestor and blocked user ids
+Stores the requestor and blocked user ids.
 Has a foreign key relationship with *USERS* table

 Please refer to the [DDL Scripts](https://github.com/aishwarya79/FriendsManagement/blob/master/database/friendsmanagement.sql) for detailed schema.

 ### API Documentation

-Detailed API documentation is available at [API Documentation](https://raw.githubusercontent.com/aishwarya79/FriendsManagement/master/api_docuentation.md).
+Detailed API documentation is available at [API Documentation](https://github.com/aishwarya79/FriendsManagement/blob/master/api_documentation.md).

 Use Case | Http Method | API |
 | ------ | ------ | ------ |